Tia Primmer: Club career

-Primmer made her debut for Reading on 7 November 2021, against Birmingham City in the FA Women's Super League.
+Primmer made her debut for Reading on 7 November 2021, against Birmingham City in the Women's Super League.
 On 30 January 2022, Primmer scored her first goal for Reading, the winner in their 3–2 victory over Brighton & Hove Albion in the Women's FA Cup.
-A week later, 6 February 2022, Primmer scored her first FA Women's Super League goal, scoring an 87th-minute winner for Reading against Everton.
+A week later, 6 February 2022, Primmer scored her first Women's Super League goal, scoring an 87th-minute winner for Reading against Everton.

 On 7 July 2022, Primmer signed her first professional contract with Reading, until the summer of 2024.
+On 2 July 2024, Reading announced the departure of Primmer after their demotion to the Southern Region Women's Football League.

+On 11 October 2024, Blackburn Rovers announced the signing of Primmer.

+On 18 July 2025, it was announced that Primmer had signed a one-year contract, with the potential for a further 12-month extension, with WSL2 side Portsmouth.